j19sch/j19sch.github.io/posts/2025/20250103-optimizing-for-moments-of-discovery.md

 - should have been sooner or later
 - ET early because for some stuff it's more effective than req eng
 - continuous ET and req eng, instead of all design upfront, ET at the end

+---

+# Four things to optimize

+There are four aspects to this optimization:
+1. the activity - what
+2. the moment - when
+3. the skill - how (well)
+4. the recording - ???

+I'd like to illustrate these by returning to the idea that started these series of posts: the requirement and the test case.
+Later in this post I'll provide some more examples of things you can do to optimize for the moment of discovery.

+The questions are phrased oddly, because it's easier to discuss discoveries in hindsight, because as mentioned, you can't make discoveries happen, only make them more likely to happen.

+## The activity -> not super interesting

+For optimizing the activity, we can ask the question: should this be a test case or a requirement?
+Is this something we should figure out during design, before we have built anything?
+(Or rather: before we perform a building activity.
+Design is fractal.)
+Or should we figure this out by interacting with and exploring something we have built - even if we've only built something very small?

+Because it does make sense to figure out some things in advance.
+And it's good to test and verify those things.
+But you can't start building from a completely blank slate.
+You'll have to make some decisions.
+Then there are things you can't figure out in advance.
+And finally, there are things that maybe you can figure out in advance, but it's so much easier/cheaper/better to see what happens when you get there, then to figure them out in advance.

+So basically, choose wisely what you want to figure out in design and what you want to figure out in test.
+When that design-build-test loop is five minutes, don't worry too much about it.
+When that loop is five weeks, however, or five years...

+## The moment

+see above

+## The skill -> not super interesting

+Skill is crucial, which is why I wrote a post last year about [the nine skills of exploratory testing](link://slug/the-nine-skills-of-exploratory-testing).

+Designing is also a skill, with some overlap with, but also plenty distinct from exploratory testing.
+Since design is not my area of expertise, I'l give one example.
+My current team is writing use cases following the methodology described by Alistair Cockburn in his excellent book "Writing Effective Use Cases" (2000).
+Writing good use cases definitely is a skill and that's even without considering the part where you get people to share the information that needs to go into the use cases.

+## The recording / What remains / What you leave behind -> not super interesting

+Discovering something is great, but then what?
+What do you do with this information?
+How do you capture it?
+How do you share it?
+Documentation often is where information goes to die.
+Documentation needs to be a tool, something that's being used.
+Not just some files stored in a place where no one really looks anymore.

+One thing that designs and tests have in common is that the best kind is the executable kind.
+Not that all design and all tests need to be executable.
+But as far as documentation goes: the less it's a document that's created and updated and maintained as something separate from the code, the better.